Let’s talk about the Electoral College.

 A long time ago this made sense, as different areas of the country could not directly communicate and had completely different news sources meaning it’s possible they were operating under a certain set of facts without ever hearing other points of view.
 In today’s world, we all have access to the same news sources and can communicate instantly with those from other parts of the country.
-So, it’s argued, the electoral college essentially ignores a portion of votes based on arbitrary lines on a map.
+Tracts of land can’t vote so, it’s argued, the electoral college essentially ignores a portion of votes based on arbitrary lines on a map.

-Furthermore, because the Reapportionment of Representatives act referenced earlier capped the number of seats in the house in 1929 (previously the total number was increased with the growth of the country in each census), many of the rural states are over represented in the house, and subsequently have a disproportionately heavy weight in the electoral college well beyond what was original intended.
+Furthermore, because the Reapportionment of Representatives5 act referenced earlier capped the number of seats in the house in 1929 (previously the total number was increased with the growth of the country in each census), many of the rural states are over represented in the house, and subsequently have a disproportionately heavy weight in the electoral college well beyond what was originally intended.